This week my eldest will turn 5. I’m not sure where the last 5 years have gone. But now I have three children. Three.

 What’s it like having three children under five years?

-* Family tickets are for four – So far this hasn’t been an issue as Amy (and often Chloe) doesn’t need to be paid for but it’s certainly something I’ve become aware of when we’re planning days out
+So far this hasn’t been an issue as Amy (and often Chloe) doesn’t need to be paid for but it’s certainly something I’ve become aware of when we’re planning days out.

 But it’s also amazing, they all absolutely adore each other, Ben and Chloe play so nicely together (most of the time) and they’re really lovely with Amy.
 It’s gorgeous watching them holding hands walking down the road to school and taking care of each other.
 They will always have one another to talk to, to look out for each other.
 They keep each other entertained, they teach each other things, they just love each other.
 What more could we ask?